Knockholt: Local activities

-Knockholt residents host a village carnival every two years, the most recent being in July 2018, and a fireworks night every year, late October to early November.
+Knockholt residents host a village carnival every two years, the most recent being in July 2024, and a fireworks night every year, late October to early November.
+The carnival originated with the Festival of Britain in 1951, and has taken place in many years since, with particular reinvigoration in the 1980s and 2010s.
 Funds raised through these and other events go to national and local charities.

-A new regular event in the village is the Knockstock music festival, starting in July 2013 and with plans to run in alternating years when the carnival is not operating.
+Another regular event in the village is the Knockstock music festival, which started in July 2013 and has taken place on the village recreation ground or at the Three Horseshoes pub.

 Knockholt Amateur Theatrical Society produce one play and pantomime every year.
 This charitable society was formed in 1945.
 Kytens is the local youth amateur theatrical group linked to KATS above.

 There are many other groups including Bowls, Cricket, Tennis, Horse Riding, Horticulture, Christian Fellowship.
 This is a popular area for horse riders, walkers, ramblers and cyclists, due to its beauty.

 Knockholt Cricket Club completed the 2009 season unbeaten in the Kent County Village League (KCVL) Division 3, which was believed to be a KCVL first.